weberscode/incidenceoperatormethod/README.md

 ## Reference

-If you use this informations of this project in one of your research projects, please cite our paper:
+If you use some information of this project in one of your research projects, please cite our paper:

 **BibTeX**